Louisville vs. Duke NCAA Football Odds, Plays and Insights | November 18, 2021

 Over/Under Insights

-- Louisville and its opponents have combined to put up more than 60 points in three of nine games this season.
+- Louisville's games this season have gone over 59 points three of nine times.

-- Duke and its opponents have combined to score more than 60 points in four of 10 games this season.
+- Duke has combined with its opponents to score more than 59 points in five of 10 games this season.

-- Thursday's total is 5.8 points higher than the combined 54.2 PPG average of the two teams.
+- Thursday's over/under is 4.8 points higher than the combined 54.2 PPG average of the two teams.

-- This contest's over/under is 1.8 points fewer than the 61.8 these two squads combine to give up per game in 2021.
+- The 61.8 points per game these two squads have allowed to opponents this season are 2.8 more than the 59 over/under in this contest.

-- The 60-point total for this game is 1.4 points below the 61.4 points per game average total in Blue Devils games this season.
+- The 59-point over/under for this game is 2.4 points below the 61.4 points per game average total in Blue Devils games this season.

 Louisville Stats and Trends

-- This season, the Cardinals are winless against the spread when entering a game as a favorite of 19 points or more.
+- Louisville has played 10 games, with five wins against the spread.

+- The Cardinals have been favored by 19.5 points or more one time this season and have not covered the spread in any of them.

-- Louisville's games this year have gone over the total in three out of nine opportunities (33.3%).
+- Louisville's games this year have gone over the point total three times in nine opportunities (33.3%).

 - When Louisville scores more than 36.8 points, it is 2-0 against the spread and 2-0 overall.

-- When Louisville amasses more than 498.9 yards, the team is 2-1 against the spread and 1-2 overall.
+- Louisville is 2-1 against the spread and 1-2 overall when the team picks up over 498.9 yards.

-- This year, the Cardinals have 12 turnovers, two fewer than the Blue Devils have takeaways (14).
+- The Cardinals have turned the ball over 12 times this season, two fewer than the Blue Devils have forced (14).

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.